griffithlab/rnaseq_tutorial_wiki/DE-Visualization.md

 Occasionally you may wish to reformat and work with cuffdiff output in R manually.
 Therefore we provide an optional/advanced tutorial on how to format your results for R and perform "old school" (non-cummeRbund analysis) on your data.

-Expression and differential expression files will be read into R. The R analysis will make use of the transcript-level expression and differential expression files from cuffdiff
+Expression and differential expression files will be read into R. The R analysis will make use of the transcript-level expression and differential expression files from cuffdiff.
+Copy the necessary files to a new directory.

 	cd $RNA_HOME/
 	mkdir -p final_results/tophat_cufflinks/ref_only